sgomezsal/typ2anki/README.md

 - **Typst file compilation errors**:
   - Check for syntax issues in your Typst file.
   - Ensure your `ankiconf.typ` contains the necessary imports and configurations.
+  - Do note that inside a given card you only have access to the scope that's in the current card.
+You cannot have any "global" variables in a given file.
+Any "global" or "shared" variables should be defined in the `ankiconf.typ` file.

 ---